Volst/graphql-authentication/README.md

 # Motivation

 Adding user authentication seems simple; there are lots of examples on how to write a "login" and a "signup" resolver.
 You implement it in your own project and continue working.
 After a while you'll have users forgetting their password so you need to build something for that.
 Then you want to be able to invite users, ... you get the idea.
-After a while you have a lot of boilerplate code related to user authentication.
+In the end you have a lot of boilerplate code related to user authentication.

 The intention with this package is **to let you write as less user-related code as possible**, while being flexible enough to support different use cases like open sign up, invitation-only signup, extra fields on the User model etc.